Thursday, September 22, 2016

 We walked barefoot along the sandy beaches of Chatham Harbor.

-We saw the black and white Chatham Lighthouse.
+We saw the black-and-white Chatham Lighthouse.

 Chatham Lighthouse